cs411-alawini/fa24-cs411-team063-SmartInfrastructure/doc/draf_proposal.md

 ## 1. Project Title

-Guess the NBA Player Game
+Role Player - Guess the NBA Player

 ## 2. Project Summary

-The Guess the NBA Player Game is an interactive web application where users guess a NBA player based on their statistical performance.
-Players make educated guesses using key stats like points per game, rebounds, assists, and shooting percentages.
-The game provides feedback through a color-coded system, helping users refine their guesses.
-This engaging platform offers a unique way for basketball fans to test their knowledge of player statistics and explore the rich data of the NBA.
+The Role Player game is an interative web-based game where users are tasked with guessing an unknown NBA player based on various stats.
+The game flow will have the user guess a random NBA player, and the game will output whether or not the guessed players' stats (i.e: points per game, assists per game, height, position, etc.) are less than, greater than, or very close/equal to the unknown NBA player (A color gradient will signify one of these conditions).
+Based on this information, the player can then guess another NBA player that they believe have the relative stats compared to what they guessed previously.

+The win condition of the game is to guess the correct NBA player.
+Columns shown will most liekly be points per game, assists per game, rebounds per game, position, college drafted from, along with other miscellaneous stats.

 ## 3. Description